-The assignment topic and assessment criteria have been specifically drafted with the intention of promoting and developing research and analytical skills.
-The assignment takes the place of a topic in the course outline, and as such, the content of the assignment is examinable.
+The assignment topic and assessment criteria (details to follow) have been specifically drafted with the intention of promoting and developing research and analytical skills.

 The test may contain:

 - Problems questions which require the application of status and common law to solve practical issues; - Case notes; - Theory-type questions in which students are required to describe, explain and critically evaluate the current law.